Land Acknowledgment

 We seek to honor the history and spirit of this land and its people by contributing to causes and projects important to modern day people of the First Nations, and by avoiding the colonization of spiritual practices of people of the First Nations.

-[October 2023 Note: This is page and statement are works in progress.]
+[Note: This page and statement are works in progress.]

 For Further Exploration